-Weather apps for smartphones and other digital devices are essential trip planning tools for RV travelers.
+Weather apps for smartphones and other digital devices are essential trip planning tools for RV travelers and campers.
 But with so many different weather apps out there, how will you know which one will be the most beneficial for your individual needs?

 The Weather Channel

 The Weather Channel app is one of the most popular as it provides everything under the sun.
 This commonly-used app covers current weather, temperatures and live local radar.

 It also provides severe weather, lightening and pollen alerts.
 The Weather Channel app is a free download with no in-app purchases.

 The NOAA (National Oceanic and Atmospheric Administration) Weather Radar Live app informs users with real-time radar images, severe weather alerts, and accurate weather forecasts.

 The NOAA Weather Radar Live displays radar overlays showing areas of rain, snow and mixed precipitation in high resolution with vivid colors on the interactive map for the next 24 hours.